solarslurpi/mistbuddy-simple/README.md

 1. Build a [MistBuddy device](https://github.com/solarslurpi/mistbuddy_lite).
 2. Build a [GrowBase](https://github.com/solarslurpi/GrowBase).
 This is a Raspberry Pi server that will run the MistBuddy Lite software.
 3. Pull the MistBuddy Lite Docker image.
+4. Download the config.yaml file from the MistBuddy Lite repository.
+Modify the file to match your device settings.
+5. Run MistBuddy Lite with the command....

 1. **Install Requirements**
    - Make sure Python is installed on your system.